wavefrontHQ/docs/pages/doc/integrations_collectd_mysql.md

 [MySQL](https://www.mysql.com/) is a popular open source relational database.
 See [collectd MySQL plugin documentation](https://collectd.org/wiki/index.php/Plugin:MySQL).

-Wavefront supports an in-product integration that gets data from MySQL using Telegraf.
+Wavefront supports a built-in integration that gets data from MySQL using Telegraf.
 If you want to use collectd instead, follow the instructions on this page.

 ## Installation